 Obesity in children and teens is a serious health problem.
-About 1 in 6 children in the U.S. are obese.
+About 1 in 6 children in the United States are obese.

 A child who is overweight or obese is more likely to be overweight or obese as an adult.

 Children with obesity have health problems that used to be seen only in adults.
 When these problems begin in childhood, they often become worse in adulthood.
 A child who is overweight or obese is also more likely to have problems such as:

 - Low self-esteem